The Executioner (1963 film): Cast

-Real events
+Production

-The final scene is inspired by the execution in 1959 of poisoner Pilar Prades Expósito in Valencia, unwillingly carried out by the executioner Antonio López Sierra, who did not want to execute a woman.
+Berlanga wrote the screenplay in 1961; he got inspiration by the 1959 execution of poisoner Pilar Prades Expósito in Valencia, unwillingly carried out by the executioner Antonio López Sierra, who did not want to execute a woman.

 He was encouraged with brandy and dragged into carrying his "job".

 One of the lawyers present was a friend of Berlanga's and told him about the unusual execution.

-Curiously, years after, José Monero also accepted the role of executioner, convinced that he wouldn't have to act, and wanted to resign when he was required for the execution of Heinz Ches, which he eventually carried out in 1974.

-Awards
+The film was shot between 15 April and 6 July 1963 at C.E.A.
+Studios in Madrid.

+Reception

 The film won the FIPRESCI Prize at the Venice Film Festival in 1963.

-At that moment, Francoist Spain was under international pressure because of the death sentence for the Communist leader Julián Grimau.
+At the time, Francoist Spain was under international pressure because of the death sentences for the Communist leader Julián Grimau and for anarchists Francisco Granados e Juliàan Delgado, which had been carried a few weeks before the festival.

-The Spanish ambassador to Italy, Sánchez Vega, criticized the film as "communist."
+The Spanish ambassador to Italy, Sánchez Vega, criticized the film accusing it of being "one of the most sweeping acts of defamation ever directed against Spain; an astonishing political pamphlet, not against the regime but against an entire society".

-Box office and reception
+For his performance, Nino Manfredi got his first Nastro d'Argento nomination as best actor.

 The film took an estimated gross of ₧ 4,107,300 in Spain and there were some 32,907 viewers in cinemas across the country.
+In Italy, it was released on 4 March 1964 and grossed 112 million lire.